You can spot our pair of marabou storks in their aviary next to the main lake and howler monkeys.

 Marabou storks live in grassy plains, swampy areas, rivers with sandbanks and shores of lakes, across central and southern Africa.

 These sizeable birds are scavengers and feed mainly on carrion in the wild, but also eat frogs, fish, insects and eggs.

 The marabou stork is not active for much of the day, resting with its bill cushioned on the fleshy pouch.
 The purpose of this throat pouch is not certain; it may be for display, for cooling or it may be for supporting the beak.

 These birds have an interesting way of cooling down in the heat – they poop on their legs!
 This is sometimes why their legs appear white in colour.

-The nest is a platform of sticks built in trees or on cliffs.
-2-3 eggs are incubated for 29-30 days.
+Marabou storks are monogamous and form strong pair bonds that last for life.
+Their nest is a platform of sticks built in trees or on cliffs and 2 to 3 eggs are incubated for around 30 days.